cchristensen-sz/IdentityProofing/README.md

 - Once an acceptable image has been captured, **Click 'Save and Next'**

-- **Capture Seflie** by following on screen prompts.  **Click 'Capture Using Your Phone Camera**.
-If the image is acceptabale you will be redirected back to the browswer window where the ID Proofing process was initiated.
+- **Capture Seflie** by following on screen prompts.  **Click 'Capture Using Your Phone Camera'**.
+Once captured, if the image is acceptabale you will be redirected back to the browswer window where the ID Proofing process was initiated.